Posts with tag ”usa”

 What would you do if hundreds of people around you simply froze in their steps?
 This inspiring idea was explored by Improve Elsewhere in Grand Central Station, one of the busiest places in New York.

-Five years ago, the world changed forever after the World Trade Center attacks and the web changed with it.
-I remember that day vividly.
+Five years ago, the world changed forever after the World Trade Center attacks, and the web changed with it.
+The drama that unfolded would prove to be quite a performance test for news servers on the web.

 For all of you who share my love for both Manhattan and digital maps, I want direct your attention to Jason Kottke’s latest project called Manhattan Elsewhere.